cjmj96/data-cleaning-and-transformation/documentation/README.md

 I stored the data locally, then created a PostgreSQL database with multiple tables representing different elements of the data.
 Finally, I applied several techniques and methods to ensure data quality.

 ### **Highlights**
+The entire project is carried out using PostgreSQL, due to its capabilities.

+The database has been created through the use of SQL scripts representing CRISP-DM tasks.
+This favors reproducibility.

 <a id='introduction'></a>